 Family Caregivers: Just How Burnt Out Are You?

-Dangers of Caregiver Burnout
+Signs of Caregiver Burnout

-Caregiver burnout, sometimes called caregiver fatigue, is a term that refers to a set of symptoms caused by the emotional and physical stresses of caregiving.
-Both professional and family caregivers can end up with caregiver burnout, but family caregivers tend to be more vulnerable because they simply don’t have the support system or practices to keep them feeling their best.
+Caregiver burnout, sometimes called caregiver fatigue, refers to a set of symptoms caused by the emotional and physical stresses of caregiving.
+Both professional and family caregivers can end up with caregiver burnout, but it tends to be more common among family caregivers.
+Here are a few questions to periodically ask yourself to ensure you are catching symptoms of caregiver burnout before they escalate.

 Am I having trouble sleeping?